The Fibonacci retracement tool is one of the essential tools that every professional trader must know about.

 Now, that can be on any time frame.
 As long as you find a trend, you can use the Fibonacci retracements as crucial price levels on a chart.
 You start from the low point to the high point in an uptrend.
 Otherwise, you should start from the high to the low point in a downtrend.

-In this section, we are going to go step-by-step and use Tradingview to demonstrate the process.
+Let’s show you how to use the Fibonacci retracement tool on TradingView.
 Note that you can also try it on MT4/MT5, or any other platform you are using to trade.

 Step 1: Identify High and Low Points